 Cybersecurity threats come in many forms, so it’s critical to understand what types of cybersecurity exists.
 Some common forms of cybersecurity threats include:

 - Leaks in Internet of Things (IoT) Devices.
 Whether your team leverages Alexa-enabled devices to automate tasks at work or a smart bulb to operate the company lights, IoT devices are often overlooked cybersecurity threats.
-Hackers have broken into IoT devices However, the more ubiquitous these devices become in the office, the more important it is to implement practices to secure these devices, such as creating unique passwords per device.
+Hackers have broken into IoT devices.
+However, the more ubiquitous these devices become in the office, the more critical it is to implement practices to secure these devices, such as creating unique passwords per device.

 - Internal Threats.
 A disgruntled employee with malicious intentions or even unsuspecting works can easily pose as a gateway to data breaches.

 - Ransomware.
-Stories of ransomware often populate for good reason: ransomware has become a common method for hackers to procure funding This type of cybersecurity threat often involves a hacker who injects malware into your computer and systems to halt its performance.
+Stories of ransomware often popular for good reason: ransomware has become a common method for hackers to procure funding This type of cybersecurity threat often involves a hacker who injects malware into your computer and systems to halt its performance.
 The hacker uses this malicious software to deny you access to your information, which can hamper your performance including ransomware,

 2. Establish a Business Continuity Plan